NeuraiProject/Neurai/doc/README.md

    ```
 4. The server validates the challenge/signature within 30 seconds and only then performs the expensive holder-lookup/encryption.
 If the signature fails or the nonce expires, restart at step 1.

+> Tip: when you run `neurai-cli depinsendmsg` from another machine (with the same wallet but without `depinmsg` enabled), the CLI now handles steps 1-4 automatically.
+Just pass the remote node as `ip[:port]` and include your `fromaddress`; the tool will request the challenge, sign it with the local private key, and forward the request through the gateway.

 ## System Requirements

 ### Mandatory Requirements